-U.S. exports to China have jumped over 500 percent in 10 years, notably from the districts of some of Beijing's harshest critics in Congress, a sharp contrast that some China watchers hope will cool Capitol Hill's mounting anti-China rhetoric.
+U.S. exports to China have jumped more than 500 percent over 10 years, notably from the districts of some of Beijing's harshest critics in Congress, a sharp contrast that some China watchers hope will cool Capitol Hill's mounting anti-China rhetoric.

-Much of the growth came in districts represented by Beijing's loudest critics like Rep. Tim Ryan, a Democrat who represents Akron, Ohio and who's pushed to levy duties on China for refusing to reform its currency and slapped the U.S. Olympic Committee for making Team USA's uniforms in China.
-According to excerpts of the report provided to Secrets, Ryan's district exported $131 million to China in 2011, a 494 percent jump since 2002.
+Much of the growth came in districts represented by Beijing's loudest critics, like Rep. Tim Ryan, a Democrat who represents Akron, Ohio, and who's pushed to levy duties on China for refusing to reform its currency and who slapped the U.S. Olympic Committee for making Team USA's uniforms in China.
+According to excerpts of the report provided to Secrets, Ryan's district exported $131 million worth of goods to China in 2011, a 494 percent jump since 2002.

 The U.S.-China Business Council did not criticize any members in their fact-based report.
 But other China watchers told Secrets that the boost in exports should be nurtured, not criticized by lawmakers.
-"When an economy is looking for growth it makes little sense to be so critical of a major trading partner," said one expert on background.
-"Would Tim Ryan rather not have his district sell over $100 million worth of goods to China?
-Would he prefer that Germany, South Korea or Australia meet that demand?"
+"When an economy is looking for growth it makes little sense to be so critical of a major trading partner," one expert said.

-According to the export list, five Washington state districts were among the top 10 exporters to China for a total of $8.6 billion in 2011.
-Said the U.S.-China Business Council Vice President Erin Ennis: "Exports to China contribute to America's economic recovery and support good jobs for American workers."
+Five Washington state districts are among the top 10 exporters, shipping a total of $8.6 billion in 2011, the list shows.
+Said U.S.-China Business Council Vice President Erin Ennis: "Exports to China contribute to America's economic recovery and support good jobs for American workers."